 - Serve hot rava upma with sugar or coconut chutney.

-- Scrape off the crusts at the bottom of the pan and serve to kids who love to take this without fail.
+- Scrape off the crusts at the bottom of pan as it will be liked by kids.

 - Measurement for oil, salt & water are very important here.